VaishnavGitHuber/CSS_STUDYMATERIALS/README.md

 - **Padding**: Clears an area around the content (inside the border)
 - **Border**: Surrounds the padding and content.
 - **Margin**: Clears an area outside the border.

+  * Atribute related to Content
+    - Width
+    - Height
   *  Atributes related to padding
     - padding-left
     - padding-right
     - padding-top